unraid/docs/docs/unraid-os/advanced-configurations/optimize-storage/zfs-storage.md

 ### Pools, vdevs, and redundancy

 A ZFS pool (called a "zpool") is made up of one or more vdevs (virtual devices).
-Each vdev is a group of physical disks with its redundancy level.
+Each vdev is a group of physical disks with its own redundancy level.
 ZFS writes data across vdevs, but each vdev is responsible for its fault tolerance.

 :::caution
 Redundancy is always per vdev.
 If any vdev fails, the entire pool fails, even if other vdevs are healthy.
 Plan your vdevs with care!